 SARS-CoV-2 is spread predominantly via virus-containing droplets through sneezing, coughing, or when people interact with each other for some time in close proximity (usually less than one metre) (ECDC 2020, Chan JF 2020, Li Q 2020, Liu Y 2020).
-These droplets can then be inhaled or land on surfaces where they can be detectable for up to four hours on copper, up to 24 hours on cardboard and up to two to three days on plastic and stainless steel (van Doremalen 2020).
-Other people may come into contact with these droplets and get infected when they touch their nose, mouth or eyes.
+These droplets can then be inhaled or land on surfaces where they can be detectable for up to four hours on copper, up to 24 hours on cardboard and up to two to three days on plastic and stainless steel (van Doremalen 2020, Aboubakr 2020).
+Other people may come into contact with these droplets and get infected when they touch their nose, mouth or eyes (Wang Y 2020).

 Figure 1.
 Transmission of a respiratory virus.
 1) After coughing, sneezing, shouting and even after speaking – particularly loud speaking–, large droplets (green) drop to the ground around the young man.
 2) In addition, some droplets, small and lightweight enough (red), are transported by air currents over longer distances.
-Whether the second – aerosol – transmission is an epidemiologically relevant transmission route in the SARS-CoV-2 pandemic, is currently being discussed.
+The second – aerosol – transmission is now recognized as a possibly relevant transmission route in the SARS-CoV-2 pandemic (WHO 20200709).
 Adapted from Morawska 2020.
 Art work: Félix Prudhomme; YouTube: IYENSS.
 (This and the following illustration are under free license if credited correctly.)

 The current evidence for aerosol transmission and resulting recommendations for prevention have been sublimely summarized by Prather et al. in five sentences: “Respiratory infections occur through the transmission of virus-containing droplets (>5 to 10 μm) and aerosols (≤5 μm) exhaled from infected individuals during breathing, speaking, coughing, and sneezing.
 Traditional respiratory disease control measures are designed to reduce transmission by droplets produced in the sneezes and coughs of infected individuals.
 However, a large proportion of the spread of coronavirus disease 2019 (COVID-19) appears to be occurring through airborne transmission of aerosols produced by asymptomatic individuals during breathing and speaking (Morawska 2020, Anderson 2020, Asadi 2019).
 Aerosols can accumulate, remain infectious in indoor air for hours, and be easily inhaled deep into the lungs.
 For society to resume, measures designed to reduce aerosol transmission must be implemented, including universal masking and regular, widespread testing to identify and isolate infected asymptomatic individuals (Prather 2020).”

 It is currently unclear whether and to which extent transmission of via fomites (e.g., elevator buttons, hand rails, restroom taps) is epidemiologically relevant (Cai J 2020) or if the chance of transmission through inanimate surfaces is very small, and only in instances where an infected person coughs or sneezes on the surface, and someone else touches that surface soon after the cough or sneeze (within 1–2 h) (Goldman 2020).
 (A fomite is any inanimate object that, when contaminated with or exposed to infectious agents such as a virus, can transfer a disease to another person).
 There is some evidence that a protein-rich medium like airway secretions could protect the virus when it is expelled and may enhance its persistence and transmission by contaminated fomites (Pastorino 2020).

 Mother-to-child transmission doesn’t seem to be a prominent route of SARS-CoV-2 transmission.
 There is one report of a newborn with elevated SARS-CoV-2 IgM antibodies who was exposed for 23 days from the time of the mother’s diagnosis of COVID-19 to delivery (Dong L 2020).
 However, there was no evidence for intrauterine vertical transmission among another group of nine women with COVID-19 pneumonia in late pregnancy (Chen H 2020).